Rave Operational Messaging

 Emergency vs. Operational Messaging

-- Emergency SMS messages pose an immediate threat to life, health, and/or property, and require urgent action to respond to, lessen or avert potential impacts.
+- Emergency SMS messages are for situations that pose an immediate threat to life, health, and/or property, and require urgent action to respond to, lessen or avert potential impacts.

 - Drill and test messages that simulate an emergency also qualify as emergency messages because of their crucial part in allowing organizations to practice proper response measures.